SohilaBogdadyNagdy/Products/README.md

 # Products

+## Search API

-## One API endpoint that takes a search term and different filters (categories, brands, and price) and returns a JSON object with matching  products, GET {host}/products/search/{filter}/{term}
+API endpoint that takes a search term and different filters (categories, brands, and price) and returns a JSON object with matching  products,  send get request products/search/{filter}/{term}